 Navigate to Company Settings and then Apply Now Settings:

 Scroll down to Apply Now General Settings and select the option to Edit Apply Now General Settings:

 With co-pilot enabled, select the option to Enable Borrower Quick Assist in Apply Now.
 Select if you'd like to allow LO teams to enable Borrower Quick Assist for their own team or if you prefer to enable Borrower Quick Assist for All LO Teams at the company level:

 Navigate to Settings at the top of the page and select Apply Now:

 Scroll down to Apply Now Application Settings and select the option to Edit Apply Now Application Settings:

-Select the option to Enable Quick Assist.
-You can also edit the verbiage that you would like displayed to your borrower when they request help (for example, you could add your standard hours of availability or expected response times):
+This is where you can Enable or Disable Quick Assist.
+If enabled, you can also edit the verbiage that you would like displayed to your borrower when they request help (for example, you could add your standard hours of availability or expected response times):

 Workflow During the Application Process

 As the borrower is filling out their application, they will see an option in the top right-hand corner Need help from your lending team?
 Request support:

 When the borrower selects this option, they will see a pop-up where they will see the message from the lender, the lender's name and company, and a box where they can type in a request or question.
 They can then select the Send Request option to submit: